Zero density estimate for modular form $L$-functions in weight aspect: Twisted second moment, Proof of Theorem

-In the remaining part of the integral we have from (\ref{just_above}) (set $k' = k-1$), Integrating the error term produces Now consider a diadic interval $[k+A, k+2A]$ with $A > k^{1/3}$.
+Now consider a diadic interval $[k+A, k+2A]$ with $A > k^{1/3}$.
 On such an interval we have that $w$ is fixed to within a constant.
 Moreover, may be written as a linear combination of exponentials of the form By further subdividing $[k+A, k+2A]$ into $O(1)$ subintervals we may assume that $\frac{F'(y)}{G(y)}$ is monotonic.
-Recalling (\ref{phase_change}), we obtain from Lemma \ref{oscillatory_bound} that for each $B \in [k + A, k+2A]$, Thus summing diadically we conclude that for all $z \in [k + k^{1/3}, 2000k \sqrt{\ell}]$ we have Set and integrate by parts.
+Recalling (\ref{phase_change}), we obtain from Lemma \ref{oscillatory_bound} that for each $B \in [k + A, k+2A]$, Thus summing diadically we conclude that for all $z \in [k + k^{1/3}, 2000k \sqrt{\ell}]$ we have that is bounded by $\ll \frac{z \log \ell}{k}.$ Write and integrate by parts.
 Substituting our absolute bound for $I_y$ and the bounds

-gives the result $\ll k^{-\frac{1}{2}-2\sigma}\log \ell.$ This completes the bound (\ref{main_integral_bound}). \end{proof}
+gives the result $\ll k^{-1/2-2\sigma}\ell^{1/4 -\sigma}\log \ell.$ This completes the bound (\ref{main_integral_bound}). \end{proof}